michaeltcoelho/shortener/README.md

 ### Install Dependencies

-Considering you already have created and enabled your virtualenv.

 `$ sudo nodejs nodejs-dev npm`

 If you are using a Mac OSX you can install all dependencies by HomeBrew.

+###Considering you already have created and enabled your virtualenv:

 ### Install Shortener